hafizhaziq307/hafizhaziq307/README.md

 ## 🤗 **About Me**

 - 🌱 I’m currently learning <a href="https://tauri.studio/en/">Tauri App</a> and <a href="https://svelte.dev/">Svelte</a>
-- 🥅 2022 Goals: Create a desktop app using Rust
+- 🥅 2022 Goals: Build as many as possible desktop apps
 - 🐙 Fun fact: I'm a Takodachi